-The faculty (Carolyn Lee, Yan Liu, Dan Wang, Tianshu He, and Chi-Ju Hsieh) has partnered with Burton Elementary School and Shepard Middle School in a variety of ways including: teaching Chinese poems, incorporating art into Chinese characters, pinyin, and practicing vocabulary through songs.
-Watch the video (located on the left) compiled by the Shepard teachers documenting the interactions between the middle school students and the Duke students.
+The faculty (Carolyn Lee, Yan Liu, Dan Wang, Tianshu He, Chi-Ju Hsieh, Ya-chuan Chou, and Qiang Zhang) has partnered with Burton Elementary School and Shepard Middle School in a variety of ways including: teaching Chinese poems, incorporating art into Chinese characters, pinyin, and practicing vocabulary through songs.
+Watch the video (located in the left column) compiled by the Shepard teachers documenting the interactions between the middle school students and the Duke students.

-A group of middle school and high school students from Durham Academy visited CHN203 in 2015 fall.
+A group of middle school and high school students from Durham Academy visited CHN203 in fall semester 2015.
 Duke students taught them vocabulary and culture related to Chinese food and later helped them design a menu and an advertisement for a Chinese restaurant.

 Conversations and Celebrations with Native-speakers